 The residents of Smithville work in a number of diverse fields.
-According to the U.S Census Bureau American FactFinder 2011-2015 American Community Survey 5-Year Estimates, 63 percent of the employed population work for privatley owned, for-profit organizations, and 26 percent work for local, state, or federal agencies.
-11 percent are listed as self-employed, working in agriculture, fishing, hunting, or forestry.
+As of the year 2000, 61 percent of the employed population worked for privatley owned, for-profit organizations, and 22 percent worked for local, state, or federal agencies.
+A mere 10 individuals were listed self-employed, and worked in agriculture, fishing, hunting, or forestry.

-The following is a list of businesses and employers in the Town of Smithville: G & C Controls, D R Mills Landscaping, Chenango Carpet and Furniture, Roger's Auto Body Shop, Smithville General Store, Genegantslet Maple Products, Ward's Maple Products, Seeber's Tavern, Lilley Farms Feeds & Needs, Joe Hoyt Machine Shop, Tri-County Forklift Service of NY, Braman Construction and Southern Tier Refrigeration.
+The following is a list of several businesses and employers in the Town of Smithville: G & C Controls, D R Mills Landscaping, Chenango Carpet and Furniture, Roger's Auto Body Shop, Smithville General Store, Genegantslet Maple Products, Ward's Maple Products, Seeber's Tavern and Lilley Farms Feeds & Needs, Joe Hoyt Machine Shop and Tri-County Forklift Service of NY.

-Nearly 40 percent of the Towns workforce works outside of Chenango County.
-U.S Census Bureau American FactFinder 2011-2015 American Community Survey 5-Year Estimates shows that the average travel time to work for a resident of Smithville is 30 minutes.
+One rather distressing fact is that nearly 40 percent of the Smithville workforce works outside of Chenango County.
+Year 2000 census data shows that the average travel time to work for a resident of Smithville is 32 minutes per day.
 In an area where there is little-to-no traffic, presumably the average worker is traveling anywhere from 20 to 40 miles to and from work each day.